Marcelo Fernandes

-Marcelo Faria Fernandes (/pt-BR/; born 20 April 1974) is a Brazilian football coach and former player who played as a central defender.
-He is the current head coach of Ponte Preta.
+Marcelo Faria Fernandes (/pt-BR/; born 20 April 1974) is a Brazilian football coach and former player who played as a centre-back.

 Playing career

 Born in Santos, São Paulo, Fernandes played amateur football until his 20s, and began his career at Portuguesa Santista.
 He moved to Santos in 1991, but after failing to break into the club's starting XI, was loaned to Rio Branco de Americana, Remo, Botafogo-SP, América de Natal and Atlético Mineiro, the last one already in 1998.

 Fernandes was released by Peixe in 1999, and returned to Portuguesa Santista.
 He subsequently returned to América-RN, and then played for Criciúma, Joinville, Náutico, Portuguesa and ABC, retiring with the latter in 2003, aged 32.